hdng/clonevol/README.md

 ##Run ClonEvol

 ClonEvol infers clonal evolution models in single sample or multiple samples using the clusters of variants identified previously using other methods such as sciClone or PyClone.
+Variant clusters must be biologically interpretable for ClonEvol to be able to infer some models.
+Most of the time you will find yourself iteratively refining the clustering of the variants and running ClonEvol, until some reasonable models are found.

 ###Prepare input file
 An input file typically has the following columns (* indicates mandatory):